Complete Fretboard Navigation Toolbox!

 The problem?
 Very few people actually teach technique. 👎

 It’s not as sexy as playing popular songs or jazz chord progressions.
 But it’s a common thread that connects every note played by every musician!

 My name is Brad Bordessa.
-With Left Hand Technqiue For Ukulele, I present lessons that build on each other from beginner to advanced while keeping in mind the foundation of everything: technique.
+With Left Hand Technqiue For Ukulele, I present a straightforward course of study from beginner to advanced that set you up with the foundation of everything: technique. 🚀

 Throughout the lessons, I share my 15 years of teaching experience and how you can use a detail-oriented approach to understand your motions better while not losing sight of the ultimate goal, which is playing music.

-Beyond bringing your technique up to speed, the lessons contain a complete toolbox of understanding the uke’s fretboard.
+Beyond bringing your technique up to speed, the lessons contain a complete toolbox of understanding and navigating the uke’s fretboard.